Monon Trail: Indianapolis segment

-The Monon Trail in the Indianapolis area runs from just north of downtown Indianapolis, passing through Martindale's Hillside neighborhood, the King Park, Mapleton-Fall Creek, Meridian-Kessler, Broad Ripple, and Nora neighborhoods, and then proceeding into Carmel and Westfield, Indiana, a length of 18.1 mi.
+The Monon Trail in the Indianapolis area runs northward starting from just north of downtown Indianapolis, passing through Martindale's Hillside neighborhood, the King Park, Mapleton-Fall Creek, Meridian-Kessler, Broad Ripple, and Nora neighborhoods, and then proceeding into Carmel and Westfield, Indiana, a length of 18.1 mi.
 Plans to create a shared use trail on the former Monon right-of-way date back to the late 1980s.
 In 1999, a 10.0 mi segment in Indianapolis was completed, while a 5.2 mi segment in Carmel was opened between 2001 and 2002.
 The first phase of the trail cost approximately $5.5 million to create.

 The trail was extended into Westfield starting in the fall of 2008, and since then has been extended north over the abandoned Monon right of way toward Sheridan, Indiana, for a total of 2.9 mi in Westfield.
 In Indianapolis the Monon connects with the Central Canal Towpath along the Indiana Central Canal, and the Fall Creek Greenway.
 In Westfield, the trail provides access to the Midland Trace, Anna Kendall, and the Little Eagle Creek trails.

 In the Indianapolis area, the Monon Trail is used by more than 1.3 million people annually.
 The trail has been cited as having a positive economic impact to neighborhoods adjacent to the trail, including Broad Ripple in Indianapolis and the mixed-use developments of downtown Carmel, which have experienced a large growth in population over the past decade.

 The longest continuous stretch begins in Indianapolis at 10th street, and runs North, terminating in Grand Park of Westfield at 191st street.
 This continuous stretch is 20.6 mi.
 After reaching Grand Park, bikers can take country roads to reconnect with the trail at 216th street, where the trail picks back up and goes another 3.1 mi and ending in Sheridan.
 The final connection from 191st Street to 216th Street was completed in 2020.